 Additionally, consider crate training your puppy.
 Crate training ensures your dog knows the house rules; it’ll also save you a lot of headaches in the future.
 However, remember not to use crates for punishment.

 Lastly, stay in touch with your dog even when you’re at work with a pet camera (yep, monitors work on dogs, too).
-A pet cam like the Petcube Camera helps you remotely train and exercise your pooch, reducing separation anxiety and depression.
+A pet cam like the Petcube helps you remotely train and exercise your pooch, reducing separation anxiety and depression.

 If you’re a first-timer, check out this useful infographic.